 Children who have difficulty sleeping (after being allowed a short time to fall asleep on their own) can have their backs rubbed by a staff person to help them fall asleep.
+Children will be encouraged to but never forced to nap.
 Parents can inform preschool staffs about particular sleeping routines which may help the child relax in the center environment.
 Parental input in this area is helpful and requested to insure continuity for the child.